Liver Transplantation: Early and Long Term Management and Complications

 Abstract

-Post liver transplantation care begins with immunosuppression induction and maintenance and continues with close monitoring of graft function as well as renal, metabolic and infectious diseases complications.
-A number of recipient, donor and operative factors influence post-operative complications.
-Neurogenic, cardiovascular, renal, gastrointestinal and metabolic side effects may manifest early or later in the post-transplant period, while primary disease recurrence and malignancy issues most often manifest later in the course.
-With improvement in survival rates after liver transplantation, due to advances in surgical techniques and immunosuppression drugs, non-transplant related causes like cardiovascular disease and de novo malignancies are becoming responsible for most late deaths in the recipients.
-Liver transplant recipients hence require a multi-disciplinary team approach from day one after the transplant followed by a tailored screening and health maintenance regimen.
+Post-liver transplantation (LT) care begins with immunosuppression induction and maintenance and continues with close monitoring of graft function, as well as renal, metabolic, and infectious diseases complications.
+A number of recipient, donor, and operative factors influence postoperative complications.
+Neurogenic, cardiovascular, renal, gastrointestinal, and metabolic side effects may manifest early or later in the post-transplant period, while primary disease recurrence and malignancy issues most often manifest later in the course.
+With improvement in survival rates after LT, due to advances in surgical techniques and immunosuppression drugs, non-transplant-related causes like cardiovascular disease and de novo malignancies are becoming responsible for most late deaths in the recipients.
+Liver transplant recipients hence require a multidisciplinary team approach from day 1 after the transplant, followed by a tailored screening and health maintenance regimen.

 Original languageEnglish (US)